 Denver Nuggets’ 2019 NBA MVP candidate Nikola Jokic leads the team along with Sacramento kings pair Bogdan Bogdanovic and Nemanja Bjelica.

-Ranked fourth in the FIBA World Rankings and following on from 2014’s Silver Medal, Serbia will be looking to take that final step and claim the Gold in China.
+Ranked fourth in the FIBA World Rankings and following on from 2014’s Silver Medal, Serbia come into the world up in red hot form having won 10 consecutive matches including big wins over France, Italy, Greece, Turkey & Lithuania.
+The Eagles will be looking to take that final step and claim the Gold in China.

 With the likes of Rudy Gobert (Utah Jazz), Nicolas Batum (Charlotte Hornets), Evan Fournier (Orlando Magic) and Frank Ntilikina (New York Knicks), it’s easy to see why they are FIBA’s third-ranked team in the tournament.

-Finishing top of their qualification group, Greece (17.21*),led by arguably the best player at the tournament Giannis Antetokounmpo, will be looking to emulate their 2006 side that made it to the Gold Medal match against eventual winners Spain.
+Finishing top of their qualification group, Greece (11.500*) led by arguably the best player at the tournament, Giannis Antetokounmpo, they will be looking to emulate their 2006 side that made it to the Gold Medal match against eventual winners Spain.

-Australia (31.53*) otherwise known as the ‘Boomers’ will be able to boast up to nine NBA stars, including Utah Jazz swingman, Joe Ingles & San Antonio Spurs Patty Mills who they will look to lean on to lead them to a first ever podium finish.
+Australia (26.360*) otherwise known as the ‘Boomers’ will be able to boast up to nine NBA stars, including Utah Jazz swingman, Joe Ingles & San Antonio Spurs Patty Mills who they will look to lean on to lead them to a first ever podium finish.
+Recently, they have showed they can match it with any team on their day with a defining win over Team USA, 98-94 which ended a 78-game win streak.

 The Boomers will certainly be looking to improve on their last 16 exit in the 2014 World Cup but will face a tough battle to get out of the ‘group of death’ featuring Lithuania, Canada, and Senegal.